Early Childhood Education

 - Maintain client-provider relationships and boundaries.
 The addition of a client to a 'friendship" status online is unacceptable.

 Please respect the fact that your faculty and staff will not invite you to their personal web pages when you are a current student, nor will they accept any invitations to your personal sites

 Guidelines for Use of ECE Building and Classrooms

 When you are in the ECE building, please remember that you are also sharing space with children and families.
-This space is also the children's learning environment and it is essential that we all work together to make them feel valued, respected, and safe.
+This space is also the children's learning environment, and it is essential that we all work together to make them feel valued, respected, and safe.
 When using the ECE space (for example to enter the bathrooms) wear your OneCard to assure families and childcare staff that you are a student.
 Specific COVID-19 pandemic protocols for entry and use of the ECE building and safety practices will be communicated.
-This will include: entry and exiting the building and designated classrooms, required PPE, safety practices, and approved use of common spaces.
+This may include but is not limited to: entry and exiting the building and designated classrooms, required PPE, safety practices, and approved use of common spaces.
 As an emerging early childhood professional, when you are in this space, please consider the following: